FahimS45/adult-income-dataset-analysis/README.md

-Here's a structured and organized version of your results that you can include in the README file for your project on Adult Income Dataset Analysis.
-This format includes each experiment in a clear, organized table layout and provides a summary for easy readability.

----

 # Adult Income Dataset Analysis

 This project explores various machine learning models to classify income levels in the Adult Income Dataset.
 Multiple experiments were conducted to improve model performance by applying different techniques such as data preprocessing, feature selection, and hyperparameter optimization.
 Here are the details of each experiment and the results achieved.